Food Production: AFAN wants private sector to engage in water supply venture

 “So it is nice to see it everywhere.
 If you have seed and you don’t plant it very well, and there is no water it will not germinate.
 So, the idea of rain-fed agriculture also is becoming old fashioned.

 “In fact, all those countries of the world that are food secured are going to do agriculture, and even use groundwater.
-So must do that in Nigeria, we must do that.
+So we must do that in Nigeria.
 Some people even use groundwater to do farming.
 So we should do that if it seems the way to go.”

 On the issue of insecurity affecting farmers, the AFAN boss said, “But security in Nigeria is everybody’s problem.